dingoskye/can-collection/_changelog/readme.md

 - like system for reviews
 - advanced rating system for reviews (multiple categories)
 - add reviews to can pages

+## 2 november
+- Adding and removing cans from user collection works

 ## 1 november
 - added extra cans in database